Iranian Jews: Beverly Hills

 In particular, Persian Jews make up a sizeable proportion of the population of Beverly Hills, California.
 Persian Jews constitute a great percentage of the 26% of the total population of Beverly Hills that identifies as Iranian-American.
 Following the 1979 Iranian Revolution, tens of thousands of Persian Jews migrated from Iran, forming one of the wealthiest waves of immigrants to ever come to the United States.
 The community is credited with revitalizing Beverly Hills and re-developing its architecture, and for the development of ornate mansions across the city.

 According to the US Census Bureau's 2010 American Community Survey, 26% of Beverly Hills' 34,000 residents are of Iranian origin.
-On March 21, 2007, Jimmy Delshad, a Persian Jew who immigrated to the United States in 1958, became the Mayor of Beverly Hills.
+On 21 March 2007, Jimmy Delshad, a Persian Jew who immigrated to the United States in 1958, became the Mayor of Beverly Hills.
 This election made Delshad one of the highest ranking elected Iranian-American officials in the United States.
-He once again took the post of mayor of Beverly Hills on March 16, 2010.
+He once again took the post of mayor of Beverly Hills on 16 March 2010.

 Prominent Persian Jewish congregations in the Los Angeles area include Nessah Synagogue and the Eretz-Siamak Cultural Center.
 Persian Jews also constitute a large part of the membership at Sinai Temple in Westwood, one of the largest Conservative congregations in the United States.

 The Iranian American Jewish Federation (IAJF) of Los Angeles is a prominent non-profit organization that has been serving the Iranian Jewish community of Greater Los Angeles for the last forty-one years.
 IAJF is a leading organization in their efforts to fight local and global Antisemitism, protect Iranian Jews domestically and abroad, promote a unified community, participating in social and public affairs, provide financial and psychosocial assistance to those in need through philanthropic activities, and more.

 New York

 Kings Point, a village constituting part of Great Neck, has the greatest percentage of Iranians in the United States (approximately 40%).
 Unlike the Iranian community in Los Angeles, which contains a large number of non-Jewish Iranians, the Iranian population in and around Great Neck is almost entirely Jewish.

-Several thousand of the Great Neck area's 10,000 Persian Jews trace their origins to the Iranian city of Mashad, constituting the largest Mashadi community in the United States.
-Many Mashadi crypto-Jews made their Jewish observances more public again following the rise of the secular Pahlavi dynasty upon performing them privately for almost a century.
+Several thousand of the Great Neck area's 10,000 Iranian Jews trace their origins to the Iranian city of Mashhad, constituting the largest Mashhadi community in the United States.
+Many Mashhadi crypto-Jews made their Jewish observances more public again following the rise of the secular Pahlavi dynasty upon performing them privately for almost a century.
 The Mashadi community in Great Neck operates its own synagogues and community centers, and members typically marry within the community.

 The Iranian American Jewish Federation (IAJF) of New York has been serving the Iranian Jewish community for the last sixteen years.
-The organisation's goal is to be a unifier amongst Iranian Jews in the Greater New York metropolitan area and engagement in philanthropic activities.
+The organization's goal is to be a unifier amongst Iranian Jews in the Greater New York metropolitan area and engagement in philanthropic activities.